Nizaro/Open_Motion/README.md

 	./om_sample -i imu_data.csv

-The file imu_data.csv contains simulated and noisy values of a IMU such as we have access to the ground truth too.
+The file imu_data.csv contains noisy simulated values of an IMU such.
+The ground truth is accessible because the data are generated.
-However, you can use the library in a real situation.
+However, you can use the library  with real data by making your fork of om_sample.c.

 Android Example
 ============